 Another reason dead trees can be problematic is their branches can become projectile objects during storms.
 The whole tree could be uprooted during a hurricane or tropical storm with strong winds if the tree is unstable.

 Like all trees, dead trees can attract lightning.
 However, dead trees do not contain the moisture within their branches like living trees so they can easily catch on fire if struck by a bolt of lightning.
+If your tree is dead or dry and branches are dangling dangerously, you need to get it cut down before you need emergency tree service.

 You don’t want the tree to completely collapse and damage your house or even your neighbor’s property around you.
 It’s just safer to make sure that a dead tree is removed as soon as possible.